ShaneLee/Java-Web-Stock-Scraper/README.md

 # Java-Web-Stock-Scraper
-A web scraper, which gets data about stocks in the FTSE to be entered in a MySQL database
+A web scraper, which gets data about stocks in the FTSE 250